UniMath/agda-unimath/src/foundation/uniqueness-set-quotients.lagda.md

+---
-# The uniqueness of set quotients
+title: The uniqueness of set quotients
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}